 Once your site is set up, it’s helpful to track your visitors to see who’s visiting, from where they are visiting, how many are visiting, how long they are staying, which pages they are visiting, etc.

 Not only will it provide you the opportunity to better connect with your visitors, this is information advertisers and potential advertisers will definitely want to know.

 To use Google Analytics, you must have a Google Account

-A Google Account gives you access to all of Google’s products like Gmail, Calendar, Google Reader, Google+, etc. So, if you don’t already have a Google Account, get one here.
+A Google Account gives you access to all of Google’s products like Gmail, Google Calendar, etc. So, if you don’t already have a Google Account, get one here.
 The process is pretty straightforward.

 How to Get Started with Google Analytics

-If you’re not logged in with your Google Account, you will be prompted to do so.
+If you’re not logged into your Google Account, you will be prompted to do so.

 Make sure the “Web Site” tab at the top of the screen is selected (unless of course you are adding an app but if you’re reading this, that’s highly unlikely).